canyie/pine/README.md

 About its working principle, you can refer to this Chinese [article](https://canyie.github.io/2020/04/27/dynamic-hooking-framework-on-art/).

-Note: For Android 6.0 and 32-bit mode, the parameters may be wrong; and for Android 9.0+, you need to bypass the hidden API restriction policy yourself (like [FreeReflection](https://github.com/tiann/FreeReflection)).
+Note: For Android 6.0 and 32-bit mode, the arguments may be wrong; and for Android 9.0+, you need to bypass the hidden API restriction policy yourself (like [FreeReflection](https://github.com/tiann/FreeReflection)).
 ## Usage
 Add dependencies in build.gradle:
 ```grooxy